snunezcode/db-top-monitoring/README.md

 5. Input **AWS Linux AMI** parameter, this parameter specify AWS AMI to build App EC2 Server.
 Keep default value.
 6. Select **Instance Type** parameter, indicate what instance size is needed.
 7. Select **VPC Name** parameter, indicate VPC to be used to deploy application server.
 8. Select **Subnet Name** parameter, indicate private subnet to be used to deploy application server.
-This private subnet needs to have internet access, also application server needs to be able to reach AWS RDS Instances, add appropiate inboud rules and security groups.
+This private subnet needs to have internet access, also application server needs to be able to reach AWS Database Resources, add appropiate inboud rules and security groups.
 9. Select **PublicAccess** parameter, indicate if Public Address is needed.
-10. Input CIDR Inbound access rule for RDSTop Monitoring Solution.
+10. Input CIDR Inbound access rule for DBTop Monitoring Solution.
 11. Click **Next**, Click **Next**, select **acknowledge that AWS CloudFormation might create IAM resources with custom names**. and Click **Submit**.
 12. Once Cloudformation has been deployed, gather application URL from output stack section.
 Username will be same you introduce on step 4 and temporary password will be sent by AWS Cognito Service.
 13. Application deployment will take around 5 minutes to be completed.